Joseph Parrish Thompson: Biography

 After President Lincoln's assassination, Mary Todd Lincoln gave Dr. Thompson one of the president's canes.
 He, in turn, left it to the New York Historical Society.
 This walking cane had been the property of Henry Clay of Kentucky.
 He had received it from Judge William H. Robinson of Missouri, Robinson had gifted it to Mr. Cassius M. Clay of Kentucky, and Mr. Clay had given it to President Lincoln.
 The president's widow gave it to Rev. Dr. Thompson, "as a friend who her husband greatly honored."

 Rev. Thompson was one of the main speakers at the funeral ceremonies for president Abraham Lincoln held in New York city in Union Square.
 He also delivered a notable eulogy for the President before the Union League Club.

 The tremendous energy Dr. Thompson extended on behalf of the war effort, the abolition of slavery and his ministries at the Tabernacle, exhausted him, and he found it necessary to submit his resignation in late 1871.
 He moved to Germany in 1873.

 During the differences between Otto Von Bismarck and Pope Pius IX, at the request of prince Bismarck, he prepared and published a work on the relations of Church and State in America.
 He also wrote "The Attitude of Germany in Regard to Ultramontanism," for which the Bismarck thanked him personally.

 When Bayard Taylor died, Dr. Thompson was nominated as a minister of the German government in Berlin.
 He declined this position, however.
 He spoke French and German very well, and frequently had occasion to lecture in those languages in the public addresses which he delivered in Europe.

 In 1878, influenced by Dr. Thompson, the Berlin Congress inserted a religious liberty clause in the Treaty of Berlin, based on An Essay Toward Principles of International law to Govern the Intercourse of Christian with Non-Christian Peoples.
-This essay was presented at the Conference of the "Association for the Reform and Codification of the Law of Nations", at Bremen on September 1876.
+This essay was presented at the Conference of the "Association for the Reform and Codification of the Law of Nations", at Bremen in September 1876.

 From 1873 until his death in 1879 he lived in Berlin.